Pomax/Claude-VS-Code-Extension-patches/README.md

 ### 3. I fixed `/clear` so that it preserves your prompt history.

 `/clear` should wipe the LLM slate clean, it should _not_ also magically wipe your prompt history.
 You should be able to have it fuck up, run `/clear`, and then hit "up" a few times to restart on your original prompt.
-The point of clearing is to clear the LLM, not to start a completely new context-free chat.
-There's already a fucking option for that, it's called "new chat".
+The point of clearing is to clear the LLM, and _**only**_ the LLM, not your user interface.

 If you want to clear your prompts, you can now issue `/clearprompts` as a separate command, which no sane person would ever want to use, but it's there because why not.